wilsonj806/showroom-take-home/README.md

 - **Make sure to prepopulate your database with data**
 - The app does **not** need user authentication, and does not need passwords - only usernames

+## Summary

+A summary of what has been completed can be found in the [following document](./SUMMARY.md).
+It details what objectives/ tasks have been completed, and what will probably need fixing.

 ## Installation And Usage

 ### Quick Setup